Dissecting the Interplay of Attention Paths in a Statistical Mechanics Theory of Transformers: One-shot image classification task

 \subsubsection{Optimal temperature}

-As mentioned in the main text, Sec.~\ref{subsec:One-shot-image-classification}, we find tuning the Gibbs temperature $\mathcal{T}$ to be particularly important to optimally perform the task.
-All results for the network's classification accuracy are therefore shown at the optimal temperature for the given $N$, obtained by scanning the set of temperatures $\mathcal{T} \in \{a\,10^{-b}, 1.0, 1.5\}$, where $a\in\left\{1,2.5,5,7.5\right\}$ and $b\in\left\{1,2\right\}$.
+For the Bayesian model, we find tuning the Gibbs temperature $\mathcal{T}$ to be particularly important to optimally perform the task.
+All results for the network's classification accuracy presented in Sec.~\ref{subsec:One-shot-image-classification} and below are therefore shown at the optimal temperature for the given $N$, obtained by scanning the set of temperatures $\mathcal{T} \in \{a\,10^{-b}, 1.0, 1.5\}$, where $a\in\left\{1,2.5,5,7.5\right\}$ and $b\in\left\{1,2\right\}$.

 Note that temperature is optimized only for the in-distribution classification accuracy.
 In particular, we do not optimize for temperature when testing out-of-distribution, but rather keep the optimal temperature determined by evaluating the network in-distribution.